justnonamenoname/lifeticle/readme.md

 Four possibilities after death:
 1) A constructed hell
 2) A constructed paradise
-3) Birth along the evolutionary path
+3) Birth along the evolutionary path, between paradise and hell
 4) The paradox of "zero eternity"

 Only possible discoveries in physics could exclude the scenario of zero eternity.